Updated January 9, 2017

 5. The Hungry Bear Restaurant can be a good escape if you are able to find a table far in the back, away from the crowds.

-6. Big Thunder Ranch is hit or miss.
+6. The are just before Big Thunder Ranch (near the exit of Big Thunder Mountain Railroad) is hit or miss.
 If it’s not too busy, you might be able to find a quiet bench out of the way.

 7. Toontown is another hit or miss area.
 It’s properly insane at most times, but there are corners with benches here and there that many mothers nurse in.
 I’ve also seen teenagers making out in this area, as it’s the furthest from the front of the park.
 One might think babies everywhere might deter the teenagers, but they always seem too pre-occupied to notice.